COVID - We're carrying on spreading the good word about our wonderful area, as we've been doing since 2009, free to businesses and visitors.

-Some of the photos you're seeing are from other parts of Scotland
+Some of the above photos you're seeing are from other parts of Scotland

-The site owner has a business.
-He is a consultant to the third and private sector.
-Go here
+The site owner has a business He is a consultant to the third and private sector.

 Where provided maps are only a guide.
 Scroll down to see all the businesses on this page